-- 5. Scroll down to the Available Networks Folder section of the screen and view or adjust the following settings: - Share Name.
+- 5. Scroll down to the Available Networks Folder section and adjust the following settings: - Share Name.
 The default share name is USB_Storage.

 You can click the name or you can type it in the address field of your web browser.
 If Not Shared is shown, the default share was deleted and no other share for the root folder exists.
 Click the link to change this setting.